EmilioOlivastri/PinaxPython/README.md

 # Pinax Camera Model

-Python implementation from the paper on the [pinax](https://www.sciencedirect.com/science/article/pii/S0029801817300434) camera model.
+Python implementation of the [code](https://github.com/tomluc/Pinax-camera-model) from the paper on the [pinax](https://www.sciencedirect.com/science/article/pii/S0029801817300434) camera model.

 ## Structure
 ```